 The Lincoln Public Library is offering its patrons access to Zinio.
 If you have a Lincoln Public Library card, you can access over 40 magazines from your internet enabled device.

 Get started now!

 The Lincoln Public Library hosts a book discussion group that meets on the last Thursday of each month at 6:30 PM in the Program Room.
 All are welcome to attend.
-On December 19th, we will be discussing Major Pettigrew's Last Stand by Helen Simonson.
+On March 27th, we will be discussing Empire Falls by Richard Russo.